-Integrated project delivery ( IPD) is an innovative way to excel your construction planning reducing waste, cutting costs and improving productivity.
-The Integrated Project Delivery main goal is to create a team effort integrating owner, architects, engineers, managers, and subcontractors.
+Integrated Project Delivery (IPD) is an innovative way to excel in your construction planning when it comes to reducing waste, cutting costs, and improving productivity.
+The main goal in Integrated Project Delivery is to create a team effort integrating owners, architects, engineers, managers, and subcontractors.
 Unlike other project efforts, the Integrated Project Delivery creates a unique bond from day one of the planning stages, binding all major project stakeholders.

 Professional associations like AIA and AGC are creating standards and guidelines to be used in the Integrated Project Delivery process.
 It is important to highlight that with the Integrated Project Delivery process all team members will share risks and rewards based on goal achievement.

 - Conceptualization: Stakeholders gather and analyze multiple solutions that can enhance the product being offered.
 This will create a predictable less-complicated process, with the main goal set to reduce errors and minimize re-design problems.

-- Design: All evaluations from stage one must be incorporated in the design process.
+- Design: All evaluations from stage one must be incorporated into the design process.
 Sustainability goals will be set, and construction code regulations will be incorporated into the design process.
 Planning a project carefully with the Integrated Project Delivery will reduce waste and produce potential savings to all participants.

 - Implementation: After a careful design process, the implementation of the project starts with computer modeling and design data analysis.
 Sometimes IPD integrates BIM and CAD modeling predicting the project outcome.
 All proposed systems must be analyzed and virtually tested to ensure, that design performance will be achieved.